barryclark/jekyll-now/_posts/2018-10-9-Cloud-Native-London-Oct-2018.md

 ![Jesus Escolar](https://pbs.twimg.com/media/DpFyD5eW4AAFQOS.jpg)

-Finally, Jesus Escolar from Exelerys gave an advanced analysis of container security.
+Finally, Jesus Escolar from Exelerys gave an advanced analysis of container security:

+* Security for containers is in an heterogenous unharmonized situation.
+Find and Use the right tools for your business.

+* DevSecOps and SecDevOps are now a critical moving part of the framework for container adoption.
+Integrate them properly.

+* The legacy security issues are now the mainstream issues when securing containers.
+Dust old security books.

 ## Cloud Native London November